pdhoopr/gps-to-gpx/README.md

 ## Releases

 This project uses [Semantic Versioning](http://semver.org/).
-All releases are documented on the GitHub [releases page](https://github.com/pdhoopr/gps-to-gpx/releases) and in the [changelog](CHANGELOG.md).
+All releases are documented on the GitHub [releases page](https://github.com/pdhoopr/gps-to-gpx/releases) and in the [change log](CHANGELOG.md).

 ## License